xytovl/steam-runtime-tools/pressure-vessel/README.md

 pressure-vessel is a bit like a simplified version of Flatpak for Steam games.
-For background on pressure-vessel and SteamLinuxRuntime, please see:
+For background on pressure-vessel and the Steam Linux Runtime, please see:

 * [container runtime documentation](../docs/container-runtime.md)
 * [information about pressure-vessel](../docs/pressure-vessel.md)